frederikbeimgraben/Wordpress-Installation-Script/README.md

     -I: Install the project
     -C: Start Certbot to get a certificate for the domain
     -U: Uninstall the project

-    -c: Clean the project (remove all files)
+    -R: Clean the project (remove all files)

     -i: Interactive mode (ask for the following options)
     -s: Silent mode (don't show prompts)